 Fret no more.
-Here’s a step-by-step guide to creating a project timeline—no matter what your job title, industry, or department is.
+This guide offers a comprehensive example of how to create a project timeline suitable for any professional, regardless of their job title, industry, or department.
 Follow these steps and learn how to build project timelines that put you in the driver’s seat and build your own project timeline template.Map project timelines with Asana

 To keep all project stakeholders aligned on the plan, every project should start with a project brief.
-It serves as a roadmap and is a way to explain the purpose, goals, and vision of the overall project.
+It serves as a roadmap and is a way to explain big picture details, like the purpose, goals, milestones, and vision of the overall project.
 Here are a few questions to answer in your brief:

 The internal goal is to plan a high-impact client event under $15,000.
 The external goal is to achieve a 50% RSVP rate and 80% attendance rate.

-The project planning kicks off on January 15 and the event is scheduled for August 30.
+The project planning kicks off on January 15, and the event will happen on August 30.

 Once you have your project brief and goals outlined, you’ll be ready to work backwards and figure out all of the steps you need to take to get there, and you can start creating a project timeline.

 In order to have a successful project timeline, you’ll need to create a list of everything that will need to happen throughout the project planning process, all the way to your final deliverable, whether it is a report or an event.
-Think both big and small.
+Think both big and small in terms of steps.
 Any tasks that will help you get your project completed on time and on budget should go on this list.

 For example, the breakdown for our client appreciation dinner might look like this: